 Therefore, as long as you are studying, you cannot then switch to statutory health insurance.

-Nonetheless, we recommend signing for private health insurance as a student in Germany.
+Nonetheless, we recommend signing up for private health insurance as a student in Germany.
 So you can benefit from lower monthly costs with private coverages and better benefits.

 Change your health insurance after studies